-Den was diagnosed with type 1 diabetes, a lifelong chronic condition, in his early 20s.
-In late 2011, whilst receiving treatment for early-stage diabetic retinopathy, he suffered a series of catastrophic bleeds in both of his eyes.
-Following numerous surgeries Den’s sight was partially saved yet he was left visually impaired and registered disabled as a result.
+He was diagnosed with type 1 diabetes, a lifelong chronic condition, in his early 20s.
+In late 2011, while being treated for early-stage diabetic retinopathy [damage to the retina], he had catastrophic bleeds in both eyes.
+His sight was partially saved by surgery but he was left visually impaired and is disabled as a result.

-Den has often experienced periods of low mood and anxiety throughout his adult life and has been diagnosed with moderate to severe depression on a number of occasions, particularly when dealing with his sight loss.
+Den has experienced periods of low mood and anxiety throughout his adult life and has been diagnosed with moderate to severe depression several times, particularly when dealing with his sight loss.

-To better enable attendees in supporting a family member, friend or colleague who has an invisible disability.
+- Better enable attendees to support a family member, friend or colleague who has an invisible disability.